open-telemetry/oteps/text/0148-sampling-probability.md

 spans.

-In other head trace sampling schemes, we will see that it is useful to propagate inclusion probability even for negative sampling decisions (where the adjusted count is zero), therefore we prefer to use the inclusion probability and not the adjusted count when propagating the sampling rate via trace context.
-The inclusion probability of a context is referred to as its `head inclusion probability` for this reason.
+In other head trace sampling schemes, we will see that it is useful to propagate head trace sampling probability even for negative sampling decisions (where the adjusted count is zero), therefore we prefer to use the head trace sampling probability (not the inverse, an effective adjusted count) when propagating the sampling rate via trace context.

 In addition to propagating head inclusion probability, to count Parent-sampled spans, each span must directly encode its adjusted